sassi3/JCam/OpenCV.md

 (clearly at the end of your task you need to `stop()` the grabber).
 Then it is possible to take photo using the `grab()` method.
 It returns a `Frame` object.

+`Image` && `ImageView` && `WritableImage`

+It is important to distinguish three similar data structures: `Image`, `ImageView` and `WritableImage`.
+They have three specific different purposes: the first one is used to work on images; the second one is useful to work on image's printing on the screen; then the last one is used to manage image's store operations.

+I found a nice [guide](https://www.tutorialspoint.com/javafx/javafx_images.htm) to use these two data structure and understand their differences.

 ### `Frame` && `JavaFXFrameConverter`

 It is a data structure which is useful as "bridge" between JavaCV and JavaFX.
 In fact,